Jump to Main Content

 Q: How many classes do I need to take to complete the specialization?
 Do I need to take all the offered AI courses?

-Students will need to complete three of the courses offered to complete the specialization.
-We are offering five courses next year and hope that students will pick the three courses that will support their academic and career goals.
+Residential MSIM students will need to complete three of the five courses offered to complete the specialization.
+We are offering five courses over the year and hope that students will pick the three courses that will support their academic and career goals.
 You are not required to take all the AI classes to complete the specialization.
 We urge you to complete no more than three courses, to preserve room for your peers.

 Q: How technical is the AI specialization?